 The Eggemoggin Reach Regatta is an annual summer tradition in Maine.
 Every August, over 100 wooden boats sail up the coast of the small town of Brooklin.
 Why?
 Solely for tradition.
-The event began over 30 years ago as a wooden boat-only race, and has blossomed into the extravaganza it is today.
+The event began over 30 years ago as a wooden boat-only race and has blossomed into the extravaganza it is today.
 The first race had only nine boats competing.
-Now, people come from all over the world to not only challenge each other in the race but to show off their beautiful wooden vessels.
-This year’s 2017 race takes place Saturday, August 5th.
-Just a half hour away from Pilgrim’s Inn, this unique experience is enjoyable to both the sailors and viewers alike.
+Now, people come from all over the world challenge each other and show off their beautiful wooden vessels.
+The race takes place just a half hour away from Pilgrim’s Inn.
+This unique experience is enjoyable to both the sailors and viewers alike.

 What’s Special About the Eggemoggin Reach Regatta